Complex extension of optical flow and its practical evaluation for undersampled dynamic MRI: Methods

 For our discrete space $X=\C^{N_t\times N_x\times N_y}$ the temporal derivative $\partial_t\colon X\to X$ and the inner product $\langle\cdot,\cdot\rangle_\R\colon X\times X\to X$ are to be understood pointwise.

 We use the same discrete versions of the differential operators as in \cite{jointDenoising_Burger}.
 This means we use forward differences in time and central differences in space with Neumann boundary conditions for the differential operators involved in the optical flow equation.
-For the differential operators of other parts of the optimization function we use forward differences with Neumann boundary conditions (see \cite{jointDenoising_Burger} for more details).
+For the differential operators of other parts of the optimisation function we use forward differences with Neumann boundary conditions (see \cite{jointDenoising_Burger} for more details).

 \begin{remark}[Choices on optical flow model] There are other possible generalisations of the optical flow equation to complex-valued images.
 For instance, one could introduce separate velocities for real and imaginary part, hence decoupling both components.
 Also, a single velocity for both the real and imaginary part would be an option.
 Finally, only one of the two parts could be regularised by the optical flow equation and the other one evolves freely.
 However, these variants do not explicitly model interchange between real and imaginary part.
-To be able to model such an interchange, we used the above approach. \end{remark} \begin{remark}[Alternative choice for motion model] An alternative motion model would be to use the continuity equation in density and momentum variables instead of density and velocity variables (see, for example, \cite{BeBr00}).
+To be able to model such an interchange, we used the above approach. \end{remark}

+\begin{remark}[Alternative choice for motion model] An alternative motion model would be to use the continuity equation in density and momentum variables instead of density and velocity variables (see, for example, \cite{BeBr00}).
 This way, the motion model does not incorporate a nonconvexity into the optimisation problem.
 Unfortunately, finding meaningful regularisers for the momentum variables is more challenging than for the velocities.
 For instance, an object moving along the $x$ axis with constant velocity will have a zero gradient of the corresponding velocities.
 The momentum, however, is nonconstant as it also changes when the mass of the underlying object changes.
 Therefore, we decided to use the optical flow equation. \end{remark}

-\section{Optimisation and Implementation}
+\section{Optimisation and implementation}

 Based on \cite{DynMRI_Angelica, jointDenoising_Burger} we minimise